CompCogNeuro/sims/ch7/priming/README.md

 You can repeat this experiment a couple more times, flipping the `a`'s back to `b`'s, and then back to `a`'s again.

-* Click the `Test Epoch Log` tab see a plot of all the testing results in summary form.
+* Click the `Test Epoch Plot` tab see a plot of all the testing results in summary form.

 > **Question 7.7:** Report the IsA results for each of the 3 data points, corresponding to TrainAll, TrainB, and TrainA (hover the mouse over the points to get the numbers, or click the `Table` button to see a table of the numbers).